twentyOne2x/attnmarkets/docs/protocol-design/squads-safe-remediation.md

   - Extend the Squads service unit tests to cover `duplicate_request` responses, ensuring we emit a structured error (`conflict`) and the retry scheduler marks the attempt as `needs_manual_intervention` after `STALLED_MAX_AUTO_ATTEMPTS`.
 Expected outcome: test demonstrates retries stop after the threshold.
   - Wire an integration test around the Google Cloud scheduler/queue adapter (if present) so a stuck job transitions to `dead-letter` after restart.
 Expected outcome: the queue no longer replays the same request indefinitely.
 - **Frontend**
-  - Create a Playwright happy-path spec (`tests/sponsor-safe-flow.spec.ts`) that signs, submits, polls to `ready`, and verifies the sponsor banner displays the minted safe address plus clears the onboarding tour.
+  - Create a Playwright happy-path spec (`tests/user-safe-flow.spec.ts`) that signs, submits, polls to `ready`, and verifies the user banner displays the minted safe address plus clears the onboarding tour.
 Expected outcome: spec passes locally and in CI with live-mock toggled.
   - Add a Playwright regression spec that mocks a `mode=local` response, triggers the new “Resubmit using attn API” CTA, and confirms the UI reflects the restarted request (status pill switches to `In progress`, toast announces "Using live Squads client").
 Expected outcome: spec fails on current main but passes post-remediation.
   - Add a unit test around `DataModeProvider` (React Testing Library) to ensure missing mainnet program IDs produce an actionable warning banner instead of silent base58 skips.
 Expected outcome: test asserts the warning renders and the provider falls back to mock data without flooding console.
 - **Manual acceptance**
-  - With production credentials, walk through sponsor onboarding on `prod.attn.markets`: ensure Cloud Run logs show a successful `POST /v1/squads/safes` 201, Vercel logs show a single submission per wallet, and the UI renders the safe card with `status_url` reachable.
+  - With production credentials, walk through user onboarding on `prod.attn.markets`: ensure Cloud Run logs show a successful `POST /v1/squads/safes` 201, Vercel logs show a single submission per wallet, and the UI renders the safe card with `status_url` reachable.
   - Verify that previously stuck wallets (including `ehNPTG1BUYU8jxn5TxhSmjrVt826ipHZChMkfkYNc8D`) now see the safe as `ready` and do not trigger any `duplicate_request` or 404 console spam.

 ## Open Questions
 - Do we still need `mode: local` in production?
 If not, plan a migration script to flip all records to `http`.
 - Where should admin-only actions live (UI vs dedicated internal tool)?
-- Should we surface retry errors to the sponsor (e.g., show backend stack trace snippet)?
+- Should we surface retry errors to the user (e.g., show backend stack trace snippet)?

 ## Definition of Done
-- A fresh sponsor request on devnet successfully creates a Squads safe end-to-end with the current API credentials.
+- A fresh user request on devnet successfully creates a Squads safe end-to-end with the current API credentials.
 - Legacy `local` records can be converted or dismissed without manual DB edits.
 - Playwright suite covers “happy path” and “legacy restart” flows, green in CI.
-- Documentation updated so future sponsors (and developers) can recover without manual backend intervention.
+- Documentation updated so future users (and developers) can recover without manual backend intervention.